jacquelinegarrahan/phoebus-demo/README.md

 ``` $ mvn clean install```
 8. Now, need to create Kafka topics associated with your configuration.
 A utility script is provided in this repository.
 Set the environment variable `KAFKA_PATH` to your installation path.
 Then, execute the topic creation:
 ``` $ scripts/start_alarm_server.sh Demo ```
 9. Load configuration for Demo into the alarm server.
-You can start the alarm server directly from the phoebus alarm server directory or using the  `start_alarm_server.sh` script given here:
+You can start the alarm server directly from the phoebus alarm server directory or using the  `start_alarm_server.sh` script given here.
+If using this script, set the environment variable `ALARM_SERVER_PATH` the path to the phoebus alarm server.
 ``` $ scripts/start_alarm_server.sh -config Demo -import demo.xml -logging logging.properties```
 10. Start the alarm server
 ``` $ scripts/start_alarm_server.sh -settings demo_settings.ini -logging logging.properties ```